jelsonjay/typescript/README.md

 # TypeScript the alternative to JavaScript superset

-learn typescript, all valid JavaScrpt code is also TypeScript code
+learn typescript, all valid javascrpt code is also TypeScript code